Gargoyle Gecko Care Page

 Hatchling/Juvenile Enclosure Lighting

 If you have or are planning to keep a young gargoyle gecko in a grow-out enclosure, you will need to make special accommodations for UVB.
-Hatchlings and juveniles should ideally have access to the same UVI range as adults, but grow-out enclosures are too small to achieve this without exposing the gecko to dangerously high levels of UV.
+Hatchlings and juveniles should ideally have access to the same UVI range as adults, but putting a standard UVB lamp on top of a small grow-out enclosure will likely expose the gecko to dangerously high levels of UV.

 Gargoyle geckos need access to a variety of temperatures within a certain range in order to properly regulate their metabolism: